-Lower Columbia College recognizes foreign transcript credits that are equivalent in academic level and nature to work offered at LCC.
+Lower Columbia College recognizes transcript credits that foreian equivalent in academic level and nature to work offered at LCC.
 Students who have studied abroad and intend to use these credits towards fulfilling requirements of a program at LCC should contact the Registration Office for information on transferring credit earned outside of the United States.
 The Director of Registration makes the final determination on credits to be granted.
-More information about foreign transcript credits is available at lowercolumbia.edu/credit-prior-learning/alt-options.
+More information about foreign transcript credits.